Kenneth Gatchalian

-Kenneth Ting Gatchalian (born January 12, 1976) is a Filipino businessman from Valenzuela.
-Since May 12, 2025, he became the representative of the 1st congressional district of Valenzuela, having won in the 2025 elections.
+Kenneth Ting Gatchalian (born January 12, 1976) is a Filipino businessman and politician, currently serving as the representative of Valenzuela's 1st congressional district since 2025.

 Early life and education

 Gatchalian was born on January 12, 1976, to industrialist William Gatchalian and Dee Hua Ting, a religious leader and community figure in Valenzuela.
 He is the second of four siblings: Sherwin, Rexlon, and Weslie, all of whom have served in government or executive roles.

 He earned a degree in Architecture from the University of Texas at Austin and is also a licensed real estate broker.

 Business career

 Gatchalian has held numerous leadership roles in the private sector, particularly in companies under the Wellex Group, which was founded by his father.
 He has served as: